a1xndr/pve-lxc-recover/README.md

-### PVE LXC Recovery
+### pve configuration recovery from lxc configs and raw disk images

+## how to use
+pvelxcrecover.sh /path/containing/raw/disk/images

-## What works
+## what works
- * Detecting raw image size
+ * detecting raw image size
- * Re-assembling most PVE ct config variables from LXC configs.
-These include hostname, cpu units, memory, arch
+ * re-assembling most pve ct config variables from lxc configs. these include hostname, cpu units, memory, arch

-## What doesnt work
+## what doesnt work
- * Automatically re-creating mount points defined within PVE
+ * automatically re-creating mount points defined within pve
+ * restoring the "autostart" status of containers

+## what can work but doesnt work
+ * ostype detection
+ * hostname detection from raw disk image
+ * mac detection